 If you are a post-graduate student enrolled in a university and would like to undertake a study project with us, or just get some extra hands-on experience, then please contact us directly.

 1. If you’d like to come out and help us spot koalas tick the box!
 We need helpers whenever we’re out trying to find and capture koalas to collar them and radio-track them for our ecological studies, and also when we’re surveying habitats for koalas or their scats.
 Be prepared for bushwalking in rugged terrain, it’s the Blue Mountains after all!

-2. Register to help with koala and habitat surveys, like the Intrepid Koala Scat Survey in May this year.
-Help us to map koala habitats in SE Wollemi and the Hawkesbury area, and become a scatologist!
+2. Register to help with koala and habitat surveys, like the Intrepid Koala Scat Survey that we ran in May this year.
+You could help us to map koala habitats, and become a scatologist!

 3. Register to volunteer to radio track koalas (conditions apply).
 You’ll see koalas in the wild, and observe their natural behaviour and get to know individual koalas.
 You’ll need to attend a training day to learn the techniques, then join an experienced tracker to fine tune your skills over two more days.
 You’ll also need some previous experience with off-track bushwalking.
 We’d love you take up the challenge and help with this important work!
 We require koala trackers to commit to helping for a minimum of 10 days in a year after they have completed training.

 Photo credit: Molly Hart

 4. Help online: If you can’t join in our fieldwork we often need help with social media, general administration or specialist tasks – let us know what your skills are!